Joachim Löw: Managerial career

-1994–2004: club management
+1992–2004: club management

 Early career

 Löw started his coaching career as a youth coach for FC Winterthur while he was still active as a player.
 In 1994–95, he served as player-coach of FC Frauenfeld.

 In 1995–96, he became an assistant coach to VfB Stuttgart head coach Rolf Fringer.
 As Fringer had the opportunity to become coach of the Switzerland national team, Löw was promoted caretaker manager on 14 August 1996.
 He eventually became the permanent manager and was at the club until 21 May 1998.
 His first match as head coach was a 4–0 win against Schalke 04 on 17 August 1996.
 They finished the 1996–97 season in fourth place.
-The 1997-98 season started with a 3–0 against Karlsruher SC on 22 July 1997 in the semi–final of the DFB-Ligapokal.
+The 1997–98 season started with a 3–0 against Karlsruher SC on 22 July 1997 in the semi–final of the DFB-Ligapokal.
 They went on to lose in the final against Bayern Munich on 26 July 1997.
 In the Bundesliga, Stuttgart finished in fourth place.

-During the season, in the DFB-Pokal, Stuttgart reached the competition's semi-finals, defeating reserve team of Borussia Mönchengladbach, Hertha BSC, SSV Ulm 1846 and KFC Uerdingen 05 en route.
+During the season, in the DFB-Pokal, Stuttgart reached the competition's semi-finals, defeating reserve teams of Borussia Mönchengladbach, Hertha BSC, SSV Ulm 1846 and KFC Uerdingen 05 en route.
 In the semi-final on 17 February 1998, however, Bayern Munich defeated Stuttgart 3–0.
 Stuttgart also got to the final of the UEFA Cup Winners' Cup.
 Stuttgart eliminated IP Vestmannaeyja, Beerschot, Slavia Prague and Lokomotiv Moscow.
 In the final on 13 May 1998, Stuttgart lost 1–0 to Chelsea.
 This proved to be his final match as he left the club seven days later.
 He finished with a record of 46 wins, 20 draws and 23 losses.

 Löw joined Turkish club Fenerbahçe on 1 July 1998.
 His first match was a 0–0 draw against Dardanelspor.
 During the 1998–99 season, Fenerbahçe finished third in the Süper Lig and were eliminated in the first round of the UEFA Cup.
 They were serving a one-year ban in the Turkish Cup.